orb-lang/cluster/doc/md/cluster.md

 It's not a requirement, and there are cases where we want the builder to be an ordinary function\.

-The slot `cfg.fn_seed` tells Cluster to use that function as the builder, wrapping it in a closure which sets the appropriate metatable\.
+The slot `cfg.seed_fn` tells Cluster to use that function as the builder, wrapping it in a closure which sets the appropriate metatable\.
 This, and not a table, is registered and returned as the Seed\.